ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

-Ludovic Eschard for their remarks on HNA and low power devices; Olafur Gudmundsson for clarifying DNSSEC capabilities of small devices; Simon Kelley for its feedback as dnsmasq implementer; Andrew Sullivan, Mark Andrew, Ted Lemon, Mikael Abrahamson, and Ray Bellis for their feedback on handling different views as well as clarifying the impact of outsourcing the zone signing operation outside the HNA; Mark Andrew and Peter Koch for clarifying the renumbering.
+Ludovic Eschard for their remarks on HNA and low power devices; Olafur Gudmundsson for clarifying DNSSEC capabilities of small devices; Simon Kelley for its feedback as dnsmasq implementer; Andrew Sullivan, Mark Andrew, Ted Lemon, Mikael Abrahamson, Stephen Farrell, and Ray Bellis for their feedback on handling different views as well as clarifying the impact of outsourcing the zone signing operation outside the HNA; Mark Andrew and Peter Koch for clarifying the renumbering.

-At last the authors would like to thank Kiran Makhijani for her in-depth review that contributed in shaping the final version.
+The authors would like to thank Kiran Makhijani for her in-depth review that contributed in shaping the final version.

+The authors would like to thank our Area Directorate Éric Vyncke for his constant support and pushing the document through the IESG as well as the many reviewers from various directorates including Anthony Somerset, Geoff Huston, Tim Chown, Tim Wicinski, Matt Brown, Darrel Miller, Chirster Holmberg.

 # Contributors